 “Tarek?
 What happened?”

 “The army was routed and killed.
-I was taken ill on the border of the kingdom.
-The villagers there took me in and cared for me…” The sultan went to speak but the prince cut across him. “…Where is my wife and child?”
-The sultan retreated back to his throne as he spoke.
+I was taken ill, on the border of the kingdom.
+The villagers there took me in and cared for me…” The sultan went to speak, but the prince cut across him. “…Where are my wife and child?”
+The sultan retreated back to his throne, as he spoke.

 “They are dead.”

 “Dead?”
-Tarek stepped forward, gripping the old man's shoulder.
-“If they are dead show me their graves!”
+Tarek stepped forward, gripping the old man”s shoulder.
+“If they are dead, show me their graves!”
 He demanded.

-Had the King not prepared a tomb he might have worried, but unashamed he walked with his son into the gardens, where beneath a pomegranate tree stood a white marble tomb.
+Had theSultan not prepared a tomb, he might have worried but, unashamed, he walked with his son into the gardens where, beneath a pomegranate tree, stood a white marble tomb.

 “Leave me.”
-He cried out as he fell to the earth.
-The sultan left, as for seven days and nights Tarek remained beside the grave.
-Neither sleeping nor washing the tears from his face.
-The stars and constellations flowed through his mind as he grieved for them.
+He cried out, as he fell to the earth.
+The sultan left and, for seven days and nights, Tarek remained beside the grave, neither sleeping nor washing the tears from his face.
+The stars and constellations flowed through his mind, as he grieved for them.

-When the sun rose on the eighth day he washed, dressed, and went hunting in the forest, but still he spoke to no one.
-He remained in the stillness, watching a nightingale fly away into the west, beyond the wadi and the forests where the purple feathered birds nest.
-Still onwards to the forested slopes of the mountain where A’isha, and his son were following the snake.
+When the sun rose, on the eighth day, he washed, dressed, and went hunting in the forest, but still he spoke to no one.
+He remained in the stillness, watching a nightingale fly away into the west, beyond the wadi and the forests, where the purple-feathered birds nest.
+Still onwards, he went, to the forested slopes of the mountain, where A”isha, and his son were following the snake.

 “You must be tired, let us rest beside this lake, and you may wash your baby.”
-The snake said as it curled itself upon a rock.
-A’isha waded through the olive green water, gently dipping Aalam who gurgled with delight.
-Splashing the water, she smiled, until, to her horror, he slipped from her hand.
+The snake said, as it curled itself upon a rock.
+A”isha waded through the olive-green water, gently dipping Aalam, who gurgled with delight.
+Splashing the water, she smiled until, to her horror, he slipped from her hand.

 “Aalam!”
 She screamed, searching the lake.
 “Help!”

-“Keep searching the rocks and the reeds at the edge.”
+“Keep searching the rocks and the reeds, at the edge.”
 The snake replied.

-“He's not there!”
+“He”s not there!”

 “Then use both of your arms.”

-“I can't!”
+“I can”t!”

 “Just try.”